 1 – When you are hungry eat

-This is such great advice as it stops blood sugar nose diving and stops the body panicking and storing fat it doesn’t need.
-He calls being hungry ‘the body’s natural call for food’ which I think is a great term for it.
+This is such great advice as it stops your blood sugar nose diving and stops your body panicking and storing fat it doesn’t need.
+He calls being hungry ‘the body’s natural call for food’, which I think is a great term for it.

 2 – Eat what you what, not what you think you should eat

 This chapter was excellent and covered an interesting experiment with toddlers and trusting the body to ask for what it needed if nothing was restricted.